turgutguvenc/End-to-end-data-powerBI-dashboard/readme.md

-I create ETL processes to get data from json files which are scrapped from ESPN website and created database which has star schema.
+I create ETL processes to get data from JSON files which are scrapped from the ESPN website and created a database that has star schema.

-Purpose of the project make cricket data  to more understandable and make easy query and analyses the data .
+The purpose of the project make cricket data more understandable and make it an easy query and analyses the data.
-Make dashboards and visulaizations to understand teams and players performance.
+Make dashboards and visualizations to understand teams' and players performance.

-To run this files properly you need to have PostgreSQL software in your computer.
+To run these files properly, you must have PostgreSQL software on your computer.

 Fact Tables ;
 1. fact_bowling - records in the batting_summary.json file shows batting summary.